Nancy Astor, Viscountess Astor

-Nancy Witcher Astor, Viscountess Astor (19 May 1879 – 2 May 1964) was an American-born British politician who was the first woman seated as a Member of Parliament (MP), serving from 1919 to 1945.
+Nancy Witcher Langhorne Astor, Viscountess Astor (19 May 1879 – 2 May 1964) was an American-born British politician who was the first woman seated as a Member of Parliament (MP), serving from 1919 to 1945.
 (Note: Constance Markievicz, a member of Sinn Féin, was the first woman elected to Parliament in 1918 but refused to take her seat in line with party policy.
 She was also detained in Holloway Prison at the time.
 Instead, Markievicz joined the First Dáil of the revolutionary Irish Republic.)
 Astor was born in Danville, Virginia, and raised in Greenwood, Virginia.
 Her first marriage, to socialite Robert Gould Shaw II, was unhappy and ended in divorce.
 She then moved to England and married American-born Englishman Waldorf Astor in 1906.

-After her second husband succeed to his father's peerage and entered the House of Lords, she entered politics as a member of the Unionist Party (now the Conservative Party) and, at the by-election caused by his elevation, won his former seat of Plymouth Sutton in 1919, becoming the first woman to sit as an MP in the House of Commons.
+After her second husband succeeded to his father's peerage and entered the House of Lords, she entered politics as a member of the Unionist Party (now the Conservative Party) and, at the by-election caused by his elevation, won his former seat of Plymouth Sutton in 1919, becoming the first woman to sit as an MP in the House of Commons.
 During her time in Parliament, Astor was an advocate for temperance, welfare, education reform and women's rights.
 She was also an ardent anti-Catholic and anti-communist, and received criticism for her antisemitism and sympathetic view of Nazism.

 Astor served in Parliament until 1945 when she was persuaded to step down, as her outspokenness had made her a political liability in the final years of the Second World War.
 She retired from politics and largely withdrew from public life following the death of her husband.
 Astor died in 1964 at Grimsthorpe Castle in Lincolnshire and was interred at her family estate at Cliveden.